angelariva/angelariva/README.md

 I'm a PhD student in Applied Mathematics at the Inria Quantic team in Paris, France.

 My primary research area is Open Quantum Systems theory, with both physical and technological applications in mind.
-I work with

-- analytical methods 📝 (like time convolutionless master equations and adiabatic elimination)

-- numerical methods 💻 (such as tensor networks for Spin-Boson models, efficient simulation of Lindblad equations, and SDPs).
+I work with analytical 📝 (like time convolutionless master equations and adiabatic elimination) and numerical methods 💻 (such as tensor networks for Spin-Boson models, efficient simulation of Lindblad equations, and SDPs).

 I'm also interested in Many Body theory (🔵─🔴─🟢─🟡 especially tensor network simulations), and in collaborations!